-If this were not the case, then the empty set $\emptyset$ would be a valid $2^{-n}$-cover for the set $E$, whose associated ``weight" (that is, the sum of all quantities $2^{-s|\sigma|}$ for $\sigma$ in the cover) would be zero.
+If this were not the case, then the empty set $\emptyset$ would be a valid $2^{-n}$-cover for the set $E$, whose associated ``weight'' (that is, the sum of all quantities $2^{-s|\sigma|}$ for $\sigma$ in the cover) would be zero.
 However, if $T$ is infinite, then for all initial segments $Z^{\leq k}$ for $k \geq n$, the quantity $\tilde{H}^s_{n}(Z^{\leq k})$ must be positive.
 This is certainly the case if $Z^{\leq k}$ falls under case (2) of the definition.
 If instead $Z^{\leq k}$ is sufficiently long to fall under case (1), then since there will always be at least one $\sigma \in T$ of length $k$, all covering sets $V$ under consideration will be nonempty.
-All these sets $V$ will then have positive values of $\text{W}_s(V)$, and therefore the minimum weight computed by $\tilde{H}^s_{n}(Z^{\leq k})$ is positive too.
-We can then conclude the same about all values of $\tilde{H}^s_n(\nu)$ be monotonicity.
+All these sets $V$ will then have positive values of $W_s(V)$, and therefore the minimum weight computed by $\tilde{H}^s_{n}(Z^{\leq k})$ is positive too.
+We can then conclude the same about all values of $\tilde{H}^s_n(\nu)$ by monotonicity.

-This contradicts the desired statement when applied to the empty cover, which means $E = [T]$ must be nonempty, proving Weak König's Lemma. \end{proof}
+This contradicts our statement when applied to the empty cover.
+Therefore, $E = [T]$ must be nonempty, proving that Weak König's Lemma is satisfied. \end{proof}

-From the above results, we can conclude that as long as we are working in a system at least as strong as $\text{WKL}_0$, our two notions of Hausdorff $2^{-n}$-measure agree.
+From the above results, we can conclude that as long as we are working in a system at least as strong as $\WKL_0$, our two notions of Hausdorff $2^{-n}$-measure agree.